 Regardless of what continent you live on, the waters that surround it are home to marine invaders.
 The ocean is teeming with plants and animals willing and able to move beyond their native habitats.
 Often all they need is a ride.
 Enter: humans.
 Some invaders hitchhike on ship hulls or inside ballast tanks, others are introduced through the aquarium trade.
 However they move, invasive species can alter ecosystems, food webs, and economies.
 The Smithsonian Environmental Research Center’s Marine Invasions Lab travels the globe to better understand the movement and impacts of invasive species.
-They highlight a daily invader on their website; we asked them to introduce us to five.
+We asked them to introduce us to five marine invaders.

 1. Green Crab (Carcinus maenas)